DFA Dialer - Frequently Asked Questions

 Who will I be calling?
 What do I need to say?

-You'll be calling likely Democratic voters and encouraging them to vote in this election.
-You will *not* be speaking with undecided or Republican voters and trying to persuade them to change their votes.
+You'll be calling likely supporters and encouraging them to vote in this election.
 You do not need to be an expert on the candidate(s) you're calling for -- the script will have the information you need.

 Will I see a script before I start talking to voters?